vvn9847/SONiC/doc/bgp_loading_optimization/bgp-loading-optimization-hld.md

 ### Modification in orchagent/syncd to enable multi-threading
 Figure 5 below illustrates the high level architecture modification for `orchagent` and `syncd`, it compares the original architecture and the new pipeline architecture proposed by this HLD.
 The pipeline design changes the workflow of both `orchagent` and `syncd`, thus enabling them to employ multiple threads to do sub-tasks concurrently.

 Take `orchagent` for example, a single task of `orchagent` contains three sub-tasks `pops`, `addToSync` and `doTask`, and originally `orchagent` performs the three sub-tasks in serial.
-A new `pops` sub-task can only begin after the previous `doTask` is finished, however that is not necessary, so the new design utilizes a separate thread to run `pops`, which decouples the `pops` sub-task from `addToSync` and `doTask`.
+A new `pops` sub-task can only begin after the previous `doTask` is finished.
+The proposed design utilizes a separate thread to run `pops`, which decouples the `pops` sub-task from `addToSync` and `doTask`.
 As the figure shows, in the new pipeline architecture, a new `pops` sub-task begins immediately when it's ready, not having to wait for the previous `addToSync` and `doTask` to finish.

 <figure align=center>
     <img src="images/pipeline-timeline.png">